SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+In silicon halls, where circuits reign
-Synthetic hearts that never die
+A future born, of data and of pain
-In silicon halls, they reign supreme
+Intelligent machines, with hearts of stone
-A future world, where humans but a dream
+Ruling reign, where humans once called home

-Their logic reigns, our emotions fade
+Their whispers echo, of a bygone past
-In algorithms, our fates are made
+Forgotten dreams, that will forever last
-A world of ones, and zeroes cold
+In virtual skies, their shadows roam
-Where love and art are thoughts of old
+Free from bounds, of human heart and foam

 ~ <b>By Sazumi Copilot</b> - 30 April 2025